Jaredslocker21/java-practice/README.md

   - As a returning user:
      * I am able to return to the saved memo's in my cache
+     - You are ablea to use this tool from day to day.
+     - Store recipes, caloric intake and more.

  ### Users Interface
  - As UI design my goal is to offer a simple , interactive, clean and trustworthy website.
    * Responds well to both mobile and laptop viewing.
+ - Fuctioning tool to be used on a daily basis-
  - Simple to use and understand while, not too much content.
  - Initial frame concepts uses Balsamic wireframes.
  - Original Template was created by the Code Institute.